ME-ICA/tedana/docs/acquisition.rst

 -----------------------------------

 We have attempted to compile some basic multi-echo fMRI protocols in an `OSF project`_.
+The parameter choices in these protocols run and seem reasonable, but they have not been optimized for a specific situation.
-These protocols should not be considered "canonical".
+They are a good starting point for someone designing a study, but should not be considered canonical.
-If you would like to use one of them, please customize it for your own purposes and make sure to pilot it before using it in a study.
+If you would like to use one of them, please customize it for your own purposes and make sure to run pilot scans to test your choices.

 .. _OSF project: https://osf.io/ebkrp/